 The enclosed, lawned garden at this Llanfyllin cottage is ideal for dining alfresco and taking in the lovely views over the Vyrnwy Valley.

 Enjoy excellent walking, cycling, horse riding and birdwatching in the surrounding countryside, including in the Dyfnant Forest, with its slopes leading down to the magnificent Lake Vyrnwy.

 This beautiful and popular retreat is a National Nature Reserve, SSSI and RSPB reserve and the views will help provide wonderful holiday memories.

 This attractive Llanfyllin cottage is perfect for an all year round holiday in a lovely rural location, ideal for outdoor pursuits and touring into Mid Wales and The Snowdonia National Park.

-Three bedrooms: 2 x double, 1 x twin.
-Ground floor bathroom with Jacuzzi bath, separate shower, basin and WC.
+Three bedrooms: 2 x double, 1 x twin which can by prior arrangement be linked to provided king size double, a Ground floor bathroom with whirlpool bath, separate shower, basin and WC.
 First floor basin and WC.
 Kitchen.
 Sitting room with dining area and woodburner.

 About the location